Skip to main content

 Is AI therapy safe?

-Is there evidence that AI-powered mental health tools work?
+What is the evidence that AI mental health tools actually work?

 How does Soula handle data privacy and encryption?